-An assessment of GHG emissions from BLM's fossil fuel authorizations including coal leasing and oil and gas development is included in the Chapter 7 of the 2022 Annual GHG Report.
+An assessment of GHG emissions from BLM's fossil fuel authorizations including coal leasing and oil and gas development is included in the Chapter 7 of the 2023 Annual GHG Report.
 The Annual GHG Report includes estimates of reasonably foreseeable GHG emissions related to federal leases and is the best estimate of aggregate GHG emissions from the federal fossil fuel leasing program based on actual production and statistical trends.
-The Annual GHG Report provides an estimate of short-term and longterm GHG emissions from federal leases across the BLM.
-The short-term methodology presented in the Annual Report includes a trends analysis of (1) leased federal lands that are held-by-production, (2) approved applications for permit to drill (APDs), and (3) leased lands from competitive lease sales occurring over the next annual reporting cycle (12 months), to provide a 30-year projection of potential emissions from federal lease actions over the next 12 months.
+The Annual GHG Report provides an estimate of short-term and long-term GHG emissions from federal leases across the BLM.
+The short-term methodology presented in the

+Annual Report includes a trends analysis of (1) leased federal lands that are held-by-production, (2) approved applications for permit to drill (APDs), and (3) leased lands from competitive lease sales occurring over the next annual reporting cycle (12 months), to provide a 30-year projection of potential emissions from federal lease actions over the next 12 months.
 The long-term methodology uses oil and gas production forecasts from the Energy Information Administration (EIA) to estimate GHG emissions out to 2050 that could occur from past, present, and future oil and gas development.
 Table 23 shows the estimated GHG emissions from existing and foreseeable development and production of oil and gas on federal leases using the methodology described above.
-The information in Table 23 was obtained by summing Table 7-6, Table 7-8, Table 7-10, Table 7-13, Table 7-15, and Table 7-17 from the 2022 Annual GHG Report.
-The foreseeable short-term GHG emissions from coal are provided in Table 24 and can also be found in Table 7-3 of the 2022 Annual GHG report.
+The information in Table 23 was obtained by summing Table 7-6, Table 7-8, Table 7-10, Table 7-13, Table 7-15, and Table 7-17 from the 2023 Annual GHG Report.
+The total emissions for Colorado in Table 23 are about 7% lower than in last year's report while the BLM total is about 4% higher.
+The foreseeable short-term GHG emissions from coal is provided in Table 24 and can also be found in Table 7-3 of the 2023 Annual GHG report.
 The short-term foreseeable GHG emissions estimates from oil and gas wells in Colorado are presented graphically on an annual basis in Figure 12.